 From India, Kochi

-As a true HR professional, your loyalty ought to be to your profession (not to the employer), and you need to abide by professional ethics.
-Try to bring in HR initiatives - one small step at a time; you will find the difference in the long run.
+As a true HR professional, your loyalty should be to your profession, not necessarily to your employer.
+It's important to abide by professional ethics.
+Try to introduce HR initiatives one small step at a time; you will notice the difference in the long run.

 Thanks,